movestore/movestore.github.io/create_app.md

 <kbd>![](files/initializeApp_sub3.png ':size=600x')</kbd>

-Once you have filled the form, click on `Initialize App`.When you have successfully created the App, it will be listed in the overview `My Apps > App Overview`
+Once you have filled the form, click on `Initialize App`.
+When you have successfully created the App, it will be listed in the overview `My Apps > App Overview`

 !\> Note that the repository link, IO types and runtime environment will be fixed to the App and cannot be changed afterwards.